 A performance or operational audit may benefit your organization through:

-Through periodic performance or operational auditing, you will identify the processes and procedures that are no longer working.
-These audits will also help improve those areas that are working but could be more efficient.
+Through periodic performance or operational auditing, you can identify the processes and procedures that are no longer working.
+Performance audits can help improve those areas that are working but could be more efficient.

 The Impact of Performance Audits on Your Organization

 Performance audits can help organizations and governments become more efficient, drive better performance and provide more value.
 Organizations who utilize a performance audit have a forward-looking approach to their operation.

 We recently looked at how performance audits can drive results for governments.